 - Indicate where the sink and other appliances land

-- Indicate finished edges – Metropolitan uses this symbol: //
+Indicate finished edges – Metropolitan uses this symbol //

-Important information about your existing countertops
+Important information about how to measure your existing countertops

-- Do you have tile backsplash?
+- Do you have a tile backsplash?

 - Does your backsplash go all the way up to the upper cabinets?